JOHN DONALD LATIMER, AIA (1916-1996)

 1954 - The Solomon P. and Helen Perry House, 3413 Rugby Road, Durham NC.
 Built by Oney Johnson.
 When Solomon Perry died, Helen Perry had Latimer design her another house at 3435 Rugby in 1967.
 Sold several times.
 The living room features a floor-to-ceiling sandstone fireplace, cherry paneling, and two walls of windows.
 Concrete block construction.
 Sold in 1991 to Hideko Kamino and Howard Ratech.
 Sold in 1994 to Jeff Chase and Nonna Skumanich.
 Renovations by Frank Depasquale.
 Sold in 2018 to Denise A. Routhier.
 Top photo from 1954.

 1955 - The James Kenan Beck and Nina Beck Residence, 300 Monticello Avenue, Durham NC.
 The house was renovated once, also by Latimer.
-Deeded to their son, James Kenan "Kenny" Beck.
+Deeded to their son, James Kenan (Kenny) Beck.
 Sold in 2009 to Joseph Barna.
 Photos by Kenny Beck.

 1956 - The Wallace and Janie Diehl House, 2410 Wrightwood Avenue, Durham NC.
 The house was originally planned for Norwood Circle.
 Sold in 1972.
 Sold to Ian Douglas Smith.
 Sold in 1983 to Blake S. Wilson and Doris J. Rouse Wilson, still owners as of 2014.
 B/W photos from the Durham Herald-Sun, 1958; bottom color photo from 2012 by Gary Kueber.

 1958 - The George E. and Marvella Koury House, 450 Cedarwood Drive, Burlington NC.
-Commissioned 1957.
+Commissioned in 1957.
 Built by Marvella's father, H. G. Vanney.
 The house had a system for continuously circulating hot water throughout the large footage, and had polished concrete floors.
 It had a very large sunken tub in the master bath (like 5 feet x 8 feet) inspired by George Marvella's time in Japan immediately after WWII.
 The kitchen had an island with a cooktop instead of the traditional stove/oven, and two side by side refrigerators and two wall ovens.
 The original roof was unique tar with embedded small white stones.
 Unfortunately late in his life Koury had the original roof covered over with a thick layer of some sort of foam material, including covering the original ridge vent.
 It had a unique electrical system feature: a 6"x6" light display in the master bedroom.
 The 1/2" red buttons on the panel were connected to and labeled with each light fixture inside and outside the home.
 If kids left a light on in the house after bedtime the parents could turn them off from their bedroom.
 Sold in 1994 to Russell and Cynthia Huffines.
-Sold in 2014 to Cynthia N. (Cindy) and Clifford C. Parks who did a renovation in 2015.
+Sold in 2014 to Cynthia N. (Cindy) and Clifford C. Parks renovated it in 2015.
 Sold in 2020 to Reba Suzanne Turner and John Joseph Andres.

 1958 - The Duncan M. and Josephine Getsinger Residence, 613 Sugarberry Road, Chapel Hill NC.
 Conventional design.
 Charlie Woodall was the draftsman.
 Sold in 1986 to Geraldine Laport.
 Deeded in 2001 to Geraldine and Robert Laport.
 Photo by Nicole Alvarez.
 Sold in 2017 to Lynne C. Fiscus and Michael Collins.